Get

 Image Credit: AndresDica, Shutterstock

-The optimal age for spaying varies depending on breed, size, and overall health.
-Many veterinarians recommend spaying female dogs before their first heat cycle, typically around 6 months of age.
+The optimal age for spaying or neutering varies greatly depending on breed, size, temperament, and overall health.
+Many veterinarians recommend spaying small and medium-sized female dogs before their first heat cycle, typically around 6 months of age, while spaying and neutering female and male dogs of large and giant breeds is best done at 12-15 months of age or older.

 Will Spaying My Dog Prevent All Reproductive-Related Health Issues?